 We found that our interviewees fell into two primary types of use patterns.

-These two primary groups showed us the importance of having an application that was not only responsive but build with mobile behaviors in mind.
+These two primary groups showed us the importance of having an application that was not only responsive but built with mobile behaviors in mind.
 One of the clients primary goals was to expand into younger demographics and mobile is a strong contributor for growth in that area.

 I built out rough wireframes to get a better understanding of the content on each page and the feature set that was feasible for the MVP.
 I reviewed all these features with the development team and identified which were necessary, stretch goals and completely unnecessary.